FOLIO-FSE/shell-utilities/README.md

 - *okapi.url* -- contains the okapi URL for your tenant
 - *okapi.token* -- contains a valid okapi token

 To get an okapi token, you will first need to run the *auth* script.
-The *auth* script requires one additional file called *okapi-login.json* found in this directory which can be modified for your credentials.
+Having said that, this script is provided only to make the token generation process transparent -- it's recommended that you adapt the mechanism to avoid storing credentials.

 Any API requiring an edge key will also require a file named *edge.key*